apache/airflow/dev/breeze/doc/10_advanced_breeze_topics.rst

 By default ``/files/dags`` folder is mounted from your local ``<AIRFLOW_SOURCES>/files/dags`` and this is the directory used by airflow scheduler and webserver to scan dags for.
 You can use it to test your dags from local sources in Airflow.
-If you wish to add local DAGs that can be run by Breeze.
+If you wish to add local Dags that can be run by Breeze.

 The ``/files/airflow-breeze-config`` folder contains configuration files that might be used to customize your breeze instance.
 Those files will be kept across checking out a code from different